Telethon Speech & Hearing Chief Executive Officer, Mark Fitzpatrick, has been appointed the new Chair of First Voice.

 “It is a great honour to take on the role of First Voice Chair, continuing First Voice’s advocacy for world-class early intervention services for children who are deaf or hearing impaired,” said Mr Fitzpatrick.

-“The past 18 months have been busy and productive for First Voice with four new organisations, the Royal Institute for Deaf & Blind Children and Can:Do 4Kids in Australia, Auditory Verbal UK from the United Kingdom and now Carel du Toit from South Africa joining the fold.
+“The past 18 months have been busy and productive for First Voice with four new organisations, the Royal Institute for Deaf & Blind Children (now Next Sense) and Can:Do 4Kids in Australia, Auditory Verbal UK from the United Kingdom and now Carel du Toit from South Africa joining the fold.
 This means that First Voice now represents the overwhelming majority of deaf and hard of hearing children under six years in Australia who have chosen a hearing, listening and speaking future, with a growing presence around the globe,” he said.

 Meanwhile, the Australian disability services sector is going through a period of intense change with its completed rollout of the National Disability Insurance Scheme (NDIS).